Welcome to the GamePlan Membership Area

 - It's a budget disaster to run ads to people who use Internet browsers in other languages.

-- Enter the most you will pay per day.
+- Enter the average you want to spend each day.

-- Change this amount anytime.
+- Change this Daily Budget amount anytime.
 Takes effect immediately.
 Reports require two days for accuracy.

 - How many clicks will this pay for each day?

-- If you want to lower daily spend, it's better to lower your Ad Group bids, so your ads keep running lower on the Search Results page.
+- Cash flow problems?
+If you want to lower daily spend, it's better to lower Ad Group bids, so your ads keep running on the Search results pages.

 Delivery Method (Advanced)

 - Select Accelerated.
 You only run ads to a small number of PRECISE Keywords.
-You need to run these ads everytime you can.
+You need to run these ads to everyone who puts your very specific words into Google search.

 - The default Standard: Optimize delivery of ad, spending budget evenly over time means that Google may not run ads during the day and you won't know it.
-Your reports are also inaccurate.
+Your reports are also inaccurate, because you won't run ads to everyone who put those words into Google search.

 - Monitor how much you actually spend each day for this campaign.
 See Tune Bids > Is Google Running Your Ads Every Time?